EENI - Business School.

 reach the customer in a condition to fully satisfy the needs of the latter in the expectation of getting repeat business.”

-For certain firms; they may have started at the outset as international companies in the sense that their mission is to be involved in international business activities.
-For many others,
+For certain firms, they may have started at the outset as international companies in the sense that their mission is to be involved in international business activities.
+For many others, however, they may have begun as national firms concentrating on their local markets before shifting or expanding the focus also to cover international markets.
+It is thus useful to investigate the stages of internationalisation.

 Nigeria Import-Export formalities: